Ducks, drones and AI: Missouri scientists test new method for counting waterfowl

 "That's really positive because when we're driving around to count these ducks, occasionally we are disturbing them, or in the planes, when we fly those surveys, we're occasionally disturbing them," Viegut said.

 The study on waterfowl and AI was published in the journal Drones.
-Shang is also working on other projects with MDC that apply image recognition to wildlife.
+Shang is working on other projects with the department that apply image recognition to wildlife.
 One involves identifying animals that are seen on camera traps across Missouri.
 Another identifies the age of a fish based on a section of its bone.

 "Without processing this data, you don't have the information and knowledge," Shang said.
 "So AI is the way to do it.
 Otherwise, I don't think we will be able to take advantage of the amount of data we have."